-How We Work in Big Data & Business Intelligence
+How We Work in Big Data & Data Science

 Improving user engagement is our number one priority while developing our products.
 We need to understand the interests of our users, their habits and how they interact with the product to give the users what they want and keep them engaged.
 It is not an easy task to accomplish, but it is definitely an essential factor in building a product that users love.
 We listen to our users all the time by analyzing their behaviors and generating insights to see what works and what doesn't.

 Delivering on this promise requires a two-fold approach: (i) Building the data pipeline and SDKs to do a lot of heavy lifting for our products when it comes to data collection and the processing of this data, and (ii) democratizing the data access within the company to enable everyone to slice & dice the data we accumulate.

 Our Big Data team is responsible for building end-to-end data pipelines and delivering the processed data to the target services so that our Data Science team can enable everyone to generate actionable insights.

 However, technology itself isn't enough to create impact: embracing this technology is vitally important.
 Luckily, we’ve got a team with a never-ending appetite for learning and experimentation, which ultimately empowers a data driven culture.

 Our approach to building data services is simple.
 Technology for the sake of technology is meaningless.
 Technology is most effective when it is purpose-driven; hence it should be targeted towards a purpose.
 We always aim to maximize the value we create when developing new services and that's how we make technology truly work for our users.